 Is your baby growing so fast you want to capture every moment possible, but you're afraid you won't be able to get the kind of photos you see on Pinterest?
 Don't fret!
-Here is a handy DIY guide for taking your own newborn and family photos!
+Here is a handy DIY guide for taking pictures of babies for your family photos!

 1. FIND THE LIGHT